robertfiko/proerl/README.md

 #  ProErl
 **Simple Erlang Interpreter written in Prolog**

+For some simple explanation on theoritical sections please check [THEORITICAL.md](THEORITICAL.md)
 ## TODO:
 - [ ] Error handling
 - [ ] No strings